 Red fox looks very similar to the grey and is often misidentified.
 They are found in most of the United States except some areas in the southwest.
 It can be varying shades of grey and black on its back and a rust red on its tail, flank, and upper legs.
 Red fox looks like they are wearing black boots.
 This is a key feature in helping you get the identity correct.
 They also have black tipped ears and a white tipped tail.
 Their face is more narrow and dog-like than the grey.

 Fox has an excellent sense of smell so make sure you hunt them with the wind to your face.
 Fox are hunted with calls and decoys.
 Decoy movement is key to success when calling if you are hunting in a group.
 The combo of decoy movement with calls reassures the fox that there is something small and furry that it can eat.

 After you start off with the call of a rabbit in distress (or bird distress, especially chicken) it’s a good idea to switch to a fox in distress.
 Go through a few of these and change it out every few minutes.
 Once you spot a fox, take note of his behavior.
 If he is coming in strongly, mute the caller and watch the decoy go to work.
 If he is hesitant, or starts barking, play the canine puppy in distress sound.
 Some people hunt fox with dogs and some don’t.

 With the Atlantic Flyway right smack dab in the middle of the Northeast, it’s an excellent place for hunting migratory waterfowl.
 Also, it’s a great place to hunt some of the great cold water coastal birds.

 So get ready to hunt some Brant, Scaup, Eiders, Canvasbacks and Black Ducks this season!

-Check out our article on Duck Hunting here.
+Check out my article on Duck Hunting here.